A: SCREENWRITING TRICKS FOR AUTHORS (and SCREENWRITERS!)

 Alexandra Sokoloff is the author of the supernatural thrillers and paranormal tales.
 As a screenwriter she sold original horror and thriller scripts and adapted novels for numerous Hollywood studios.

 She is the author of SCREENWRITING TRICKS FOR AUTHORS (AND SCREENWRITERS!), and WRITING LOVE, workbooks based on her internationally acclaimed blog and workshops.

-See the March Hearts Talk for an interview with Alexandra.
+See the March issue of Hearts Talk for an interview with Alexandra.

 For: All writers

 From sweet romance to sex on a stick, it’s the emotion in romance novels that knocks readers’ socks off and has them wanting more.
 Using film clips, excerpts and her sexual health counselling experience, Fiona Lowe will show you how to ramp up your book so the emotion and tension is on every page and your love scenes sizzle.